Run The World – Where Sport and Creativity Blend into One

 “Run The World is a programme that empowers women and girls from marginalised communities through sports and theatre.
 I’ve been a personal trainer for 15 years, and also an actor and writer for that time too.
 There are a lot of initiatives out there that empower through sports, and others that empower through creativity.
 I thought ‘I’ve got both of those skills, let’s see what we can do!’

-“The programme started last year in Birmingham with a specific group of women.
+“The programme started in 2018 in Birmingham with a specific group of women.
 I had the idea one night that if I took a group of women on a run, the running helps break down barriers and really brings people together.
 If I put creativity on top of that then it means that people become more open to being creative themselves.
 So I started off with a run, and then a writing workshop afterwards with the idea of making a piece of theatre by the end of the year that I was working with these women.
 We gave it a go, and it worked really well!”

 Empowering through creativity